john-cd/rust_howto/bk/src/index.md

 If you are simply looking for the solution to a simple task, the easiest ways to find a specific recipe are to

-- use the search button,
+- use the search button.
-- scan the left-side bar for categories you are interested in,
+- scan the left-side bar for categories you are interested in.
 - scan the [Index of examples][p-index-examples], and from there, click on the name of the recipe to view it.
 - look up into the [Word index][p-word-index] lists concepts, crates (in lowercase), and Rust items (using their full path e.g. [`parking_lot::ReentrantMutex`][c-parking_lot::ReentrantMutex]⮳{{hi:parking_lot::ReentrantMutex}}).
 - consult the alphabetical and categorical crates indices.